lancewood1/cloud-native-course-errata/README.md

 ### Before you do the lab

-  - Skip the first part of the lab (creating Spring MVC app).
+  - Skip the first part of the lab
+    `Creating a Spring Web Application` given that this is just to show how much more work you have to do
-    Just do the second part of the lab (creating Spring Boot app).
+    Just do the second part of the lab
+    `reating a Spring Boot Web Application`
   - Make sure to select "Spring Boot 1.5.x" (not "Spring Boot 2.0.x") if you are creating a Spring Boot app from "start.spring.io".
-  - If you are creating an Spring Boot app from internal "go/moneta", it is already using "Spring Boot 1.5.x"
+  - If you are creating an Spring Boot app from internal `go/moneta`, it is already using "Spring Boot 1.5.x"
   - Make sure you are using Java 8
   - If you experience Maven build problem, make sure you set the